Everest 2026 – The Irish Update

 Expedition Cost: No Data

 Black Mountaineering began offering trekking trips in 2022, initially to EBC and then branching out to Kilimanjaro, Mera Peak, Island Peak, Ama Dablam, Toubkal and Aconcagua.
 This is their 1st season on Everest and Jason’s first season on the South side (his climb in 2013 was on North side).
-Black Mountaineering utilises 8k Expeditions in Nepal who provide permits, camp infrastructure, food, group equipment, transport and Sherpa support, while Jason and his team are then responsible for decision-making on the route.
+Black Mountaineering utilises 8k Expeditions in Nepal who provide permits, camp infrastructure, food, group equipment, transport and Sherpa support, while Jason and his team are then responsible for decision-making within their sub-team.
 This is similar to the structure used by Noel Hanna from Co.
-Down when he guided his Irish clients within the SST setup back in 2019.
+Down when he guided two Irish clients as a sub-team within the SST setup back in 2019.

 Expedition Website: